Plates and car insurance

 One of the most satisfying moments about passing your driving test is finally ditching those bright red L plates.

 But when you’re newly qualified, driving can still be a bit scary.
-Displaying P plates could help build your confidence, while letting other road users know that you’re just starting out.
+Displaying P plates lets other road users know that you’re just starting out.
+Here we discuss P plates, what they mean and how they affect car insurance.

 One of the most satisfying moments about passing your driving test is finally ditching those bright red L plates.

 But when you’re newly qualified, driving can still be a bit scary.
-Displaying P plates could help build your confidence, while letting other road users know that you’re just starting out.
+Displaying P plates lets other road users know that you’re just starting out.
+Here we discuss P plates, what they mean and how they affect car insurance.

 Julie Daniels